Feedback app idea

 With these thoughts in mind, I drafted out a few sketches of what I think an effective feedback tool might look like.

-The first two steps are picking the right questions to ask the selecting the right group of people to ask.
+The first two steps are picking the right questions to ask and selecting the right group of people to ask them.
 This should help with making the feedback specific and individualised.

-An important part of these steps is to have a conversation about what areas need feedback.
-Without overwhelming with too many options, there should a few broad categories from where to choose questions from.
-The app should probably limit the number of questions down to 5-6 at most, to limit the time needed to provide the feedback.
-The next step allows the pair to pick the right people that are in the best position to give the feedback.
+An important part of these steps is to have a conversation about what areas need feedback beforand.
+Without overwhelming the user with too many options, there should a few broad categories from where to choose questions from.
+The app should probably limit the number of questions down to 5 - 6 at most, to limit the time needed to provide the feedback.
+The next step allows the mentor/mentee piar to pick the right people that are in the best position to give feedback and valuabel insights.
 This again should be limited to a small number to reduce the amount of disruption caused by giving feedback.

 Giving and using feedback

-The last screen will show the collected feedback from the entire group.
-This screen will then be used during the feedback round by the group lead to guide the feedback conversation.
+Once compelted, the last screen will show the collected feedback from the entire group.
+This screen will then be used during the feedback round by the mentor to guide the feedback conversation.
 It might be necessary to anonymize the feedback by not showing who actually sent it.

 The above is just the sketch of an idea with a bit of wording.
 The next steps will be to come up with some very basic HTML to see what pages could look like in real life.